Jean-Max Bellerive: Personal life

 Bellerive was born in Port-au-Prince in 1958.
 As the son of a prominent doctor, he left Haiti at a very young age to study in Switzerland, France, and Belgium.
 With a degree in Political Science and International Relations, Bellerive returned to Haiti in 1986, just before the overthrow of Jean-Claude Duvalier.
-He is married, and has two daughters.
+He is married to Myriam Estevez De Bellerive and has two adult daughters, Diana Jennifer Bellerive and Jessica Bellerive.

 Prime Minister of Haiti

+Prior to his appointment as Prime Minister, Bellerive was the Minister of Planning and External Cooperation.

-Haitian President René Préval, following the orders of a senate resolution, nominated Bellerive on 30 October 2009, to replace former Prime Minister Michèle Pierre-Louis.
+The Haitian President, René Préval, following the orders of a senate resolution, nominated Bellerive on 30 October 2009 to replace the former Prime Minister, Michèle Pierre-Louis.
 A day before the nomination, on 29 October 2009, 18 senators of a 29-member senate had voted to dismiss Pierre-Louis on charges that she was performing poorly in leading Haiti's economic recovery efforts in the wake of the destructive 2008 hurricane season.

 On 14 May 2011, Bellerive resigned as Prime Minister, so as to allow the country's new president, Michel Martelly, to choose his own prime minister.
 Martelly selected Daniel Gérard Rouzier to succeed Bellerive.
-However, the parliament rejected Mr Rouzier.
+However, the parliament rejected Rouzier.

+Corruption allegations

+2016 investigation

+Bellerive was one of several former government officials targeted by the Chair of the Senate's Anti-Corruption Committee, Youri Latortue, in an investigation of the management of the Petrocaribe program.